 and/or licks her lips

 .
+She may also whimper or moan.
 Her tail is low and may be tucked.
 She may show the whites of her eyes, something called whale eye

+.
 An anxious dog may overreact to stimulus and can become fearful or even aggressive.
 If you are familiar with the dog, you may try to divert her attention to something more pleasant.
-However, be cautious - do not provoke her or try to soothe her.
+However, you must be cautious.
+Do not provoke her or try to soothe her.

 The fearful dog